archatelain/code-for-eco-532/poly.md

 ## I. Getting Started

 So how do we work with data?
-Well, if your Rain Man, I guess you could use a piece of paper.
+Well, if you're Rain Man, I guess you could use a piece of paper.
 For all the others, I would recommend to have a computer do the work for you.
 In order to that, you need to know how to interact with the computer.
 Let's review some key concepts to get us started.